CloudM-Migrate/documentation/Getting-Started-Guides/OnPremisesorSaaS.md

 ---
 layout: default
-title: On Premises or SaaS
+title: Self-Hosted or SaaS
 parent: Getting Started Guides
 nav_order: 2
 ---

-## On-Premises or SaaS solution
+## Self-Hosted or SaaS solution

-How to pick if an On-Premises install or our hosted SaaS solution is correct for you.
+How to pick if an Self-Hosted install or our hosted SaaS solution is correct for you.

 1. [Overview](#overview)
 2. [On-Premises](#onpremises)